 BloomLife wearable helps pregnant women track their contractions

-Silicon Valley Bank predicts a 2017 cure for the health tech investment doldrums
+Silicon Valley Bank predicts a 2017 cure for the healthtech investment doldrums

 Today’s wearables are only scratching the surface of what we can learn about our health.
 BloomLife, makers of a clinically validated wearable for pregnant mothers, wants to dig deeper when it comes to the health of the baby and the mother during pregnancy.
 The company demonstrated its wearable onstage today at Hardware Battlefield at CES.